 - The uninsured rate was 10.5 percent in 2018, versus national average of 8.9 percent.

 - The majority of South Carolina lawmakers are Republicans opposed to the ACA.

 - South Carolina has not expanded Medicaid, leaving 101,000 people in a coverage gap.

 - More than a million people – 20 percent of South Carolinians – are Medicare enrollees.

-South Carolina’s federally facilitated exchange had just one insurer – Blue Cross Blue Shield of South Carolina offering plans in the exchange in 2018, but Ambetter (Absolute Total Care) joined the exchange for 2019 and Bright Health and Molina started offering plans for 2020.
-Premiums for existing plans changed very little from 2019 to 2020.
+South Carolina’s health insurance marketplace had just one insurer – Blue Cross Blue Shield of South Carolina — offering plans in the exchange in 2018.
+But Ambetter (Absolute Total Care) joined the exchange for 2019 and Bright Health and Molina started offering plans for 2020.
+Premiums for existing medical insurance plans changed very little from 2019 to 2020.

 Read our full overview of the South Carolina health insurance marketplace.